pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 ###### Update

 This class doesn’t present any method to update records in a table.
-However, we can add one by using the _request() method, as explained in the Using SQL section.

 ###### Delete

-This component has the delete_by_filter() method, which is used to delete one or more records in a table.
-It accepts the correlation_id and a filter as input parameters, and once the execution has been successfully completed, it returns None.
+This component has the deleteByFilter() method, which is used to delete one or more records in a table.
+It accepts the correlationId and a filter as input parameters, and once the execution has been successfully completed, it returns None.

 {{< tabsection >}}
    Not available